mobimation/SwedishRadioPrograms/README.md

 I also implemented the Stretch Goal of loading further parts of the list for seamless navigation of all of the (currently) 744 program entries.
 This proved much easier than I had assumed.
-RecyclerView in basic usage takes care of view recycling.
+RecyclerView in basic usage takes care of view recycling from a fixed data buffer.
-I did not have to venture into detail paging management.
+I did not have to venture into detail paging management although that is possible in case of very large datasets.
 The major app memory usage comes from inflated images and list entries, while the "raw data" from the SR Open API is text based.
-So I went for loading ALL of the program entries into the Android device and RecyclerView takes care of managing views within a size of 40 entries.
+So I went for loading ALL of the currently 744 program entries into the Android device and RecyclerView takes care of managing views within a given limit of 40 entries.
 I see no performance issues with this.
-I added a list scroll bar to cope with the 744 programs.
+I added a list scroll bar for quicker navigation.

 One idea I left out was it would be worthwhile to have a search function into the program information text.
 It would help finding interesting radio programs quicker.